meilisearch/specifications/text/0002-searchable-display-attributes-behaviors.md

 - we don't know the order of searchable attributes when we use wildcards.

 Searchable attributes have several uses:
-- know in which fields we can search
+- know in which fields we can search.
-- know the importance of fields for the criterion `Attributes`
+- know the importance of fields for the criterion `Attributes`.

 When a wildcard is used, the order of searchable attributes is written no-where.